ejconlon/haskell-linenoise/README.md

 ## TODO

 * Support unicode (may involve vendoring a `linenoise` [fork](https://github.com/yhirose/linenoise/tree/utf8-support))
-* Verify that my FFI modifications for `ByteString` are memory-safe
+* Verify that the FFI modifications for `ByteString` are memory-safe
+* Better interrupt (ctrl-c) handling
 * Upload to Hackage